fetchai/uAgents/docs/agent-protocols.md

 ```

 Save this file as `book.py`.
-To alow your agent to use this protocol, you can simply create a folder called protocols withing the directory you are running your agent from and then import it from your agent's script:
+To allow your agent to use this protocol, you can simply create a folder called protocols withing the directory you are running your agent from and then import it from your agent's script:

 ```python
 from protocols.book import book_proto